 Assume that primary database prod has associated standby databases dgprod3 and dgprod4.
 You want to unregister dgprod4, but not remove the metadata for backups taken on this database because these backups are still usable by other databases in the environment.
 This example uses SET DBID to specify the DBID of the standby database and then unregisters it (sample output included):

-'''

-RMAN> CONNECT CATALOG rman@catdb

-recovery catalog database Password: password

-connected to recovery catalog database

 RMAN> SET DBID 1627367554;

-executing command: SET DBID

-database name is "PROD" and DBID is 1627367554

-RMAN> UNREGISTER DB_UNIQUE_NAME dgprod4;

-database db_unique_name is "dgprod4", db_name is "PROD" and DBID is 1627367554
+executing command: SET DBID database name is "PROD" and DBID is 1627367554 database db_unique_name is "dgprod4", db_name is "PROD" and DBID is 1627367554

-Want to unregister the database with target db_unique_name (enter YES or NO)?
-YES

-database with db_unique_name dgprod4 unregistered from the recovery catalog

-'''